lizzie625/Election_Analysis/README.md

 ![county_forloop](https://user-images.githubusercontent.com/96501958/150663749-8cf95b55-2a59-4aca-8cc0-75a865e425af.png)

 ## Results
-+How many votes were cast in this congressional election?
+How many votes were cast in this congressional election?
 + 369,711 votes
-+Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
 +The votes came from 3 different counties: Jefferson, Denver, and Arapahoe.
 Arapahoe county had the least amount of votes (24,801), making up 6.7% of the total votes.
 Jefferson county had 10.5% of the votes, or 38,855 votes.
 Denver county had the largest number of votes, making up 82.8% of the total votes and a vote count of 306, 055.
-+Which county had the largest number of votes?
+Which county had the largest number of votes?
 + Denver
-+Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
-  +The three candidates who received votes were Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane.     +Charles Casper Stockham received 85,213 votes, 23.0% of total votes.
++The three candidates who received votes were Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane.
++Charles Casper Stockham received 85,213 votes, 23.0% of total votes.
 +Diana DeGette received 272,892 votes, 73.8% of total votes.
 +Raymon Anthony Doane received 11,606 votes, 3.1% of total votes.
-+Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
 + Diana DeGette won the election, receiving 73.8% of the vote and 272,892 total votes
 ![results_terminal](https://user-images.githubusercontent.com/96501958/150663903-257669c6-17d9-4a04-b9fe-759d5b4dcf1c.png)
 ![results_txt](https://user-images.githubusercontent.com/96501958/150663906-49a59f3c-2c95-4757-9caf-6b42f5030e6d.png)